-In recent years, the LT community has been witnessing the emergence of powerful new deep learning techniques and tools that are revolutionizing the way in which LT tasks are approached.
+In recent years, the LT community has witnessed the emergence of powerful new deep learning techniques and tools that are revolutionizing the approach to LT tasks.
 We are gradually moving from a methodology in which a pipeline of multiple modules was the typical way to implement LT solutions, to architectures based on complex neural networks trained with vast amounts of text data.
-For instance, the AI Index Report 202115 highlights the rapid progress in NLP, vision and robotics thanks to deep learning and deep reinforcement learning techniques.
-In fact, the Artificial Intelligence: A European Perspective report16 establishes that the success in these areas of AI has been possible because of the conjunction of four different research trends: 1) mature deep neural network technology, 2) large amounts of data (and for NLP processing large and diverse multilingual textual data), 3) increase in high performance computing (HPC) power in the form of GPUs, and 4) application of simple but effective self-learning approaches (Goodfellow et al., 2016; Devlin et al., 2019; Liu et al., 2020; Torfi et al., 2020; Wolf et al., 2020).
+For instance, the AI Index Report 2021 highlights the rapid progress in NLP, vision and robotics thanks to deep learning and deep reinforcement learning techniques.
+In fact, the Artificial Intelligence: A European Perspective report establishes that the success in these areas of AI has been possible because of the confluence of four different research trends: 1) mature deep neural network technology, 2) large amounts of data (and for NLP processing large and diverse multilingual textual data), 3) increase in High Performance Computing (HPC) power in the form of GPUs, and 4) application of simple but effective self-learning approaches (Goodfellow et al., 2016; Devlin et al., 2019; Liu et al., 2020; Torfi et al., 2020; Wolf et al., 2020; Min et al., 2021a).

-As a result, various IT enterprises have started deploying large pre-trained neural language models in production.
+As a result, various IT enterprises have started deploying large pretrained neural language models in production.
 Google and Microsoft have integrated them in their search engines and companies such as OpenAI have also been developing very large language models.
-Compared to the previous state of the art, the results are so good that systems are claimed to obtain human level performance in laboratory benchmarks when testing some difficult English language understanding tasks.
+Compared to the previous state of the art, the results are so good that systems are claimed to obtain human-level performance in laboratory benchmarks when testing some difficult English language understanding tasks.
 However, those systems are not robust enough, very sensitive to phrasing and typos, perform inconsistently (when they are faced with similar input), etc. (Ribeiro et al., 2018, 2019).
 Additionally, existing laboratory benchmarks and datasets also have a number of inherent and severe problems (Caswell et al., 2021).
-For instance, the ten most cited AI data sets are riddled with label errors, which is likely to distort our understanding of the field's progress (Northcutt et al., 2021).
+For instance, the ten most cited AI datasets are riddled with label errors, which is likely to distort our understanding of the field's progress (Northcutt et al., 2021).